Abbey of Saint Gall: An associate of the Swiss Confederation

 However, in early 1490 the four cantons decided to carry out their duty to the abbey and to invade the St. Gallen canton with an armed force.
 The people of Appenzell and the local clerics submitted to this force without noteworthy resistance, while the city of St. Gallen braced for a fight to the finish.
 However, when they learned that their compatriots had given up the fight, they lost confidence; the result was that they concluded a peace pact that greatly restricted the city's powers and burdened the city with serious penalties and reparations payments.
 Varnbüler and Schwendiner fled to the court of King Maximilian and lost all their property in St. Gallen and Appenzell.
 However, the abbot's reliance on the Swiss to support him reduced his position almost to that of a "subject district".

 The town adopted the Reformation in 1524, while the abbey remained Catholic, which damaged relations between the town and abbey.
 Both the abbot and a representative of the town were admitted to the Swiss Tagsatzung or Diet as the closest associates of the Confederation.

 In the 16th century the abbey was raided by Calvinist groups, which scattered many of the old books.
 In 1530, abbot Diethelm began a restoration that stopped the decline and led to an expansion of the schools and library.

 Under abbot Pius Reher (1630–54) a printing press was started.
 In 1712 during the Toggenburg war, also called the second war of Villmergen, the Abbey of St. Gall was pillaged by the Swiss.
 They took most of the books and manuscripts to Zürich and Bern.
 For security, the abbey was forced to request the protection of the townspeople of St. Gallen.
 Until 1457 the townspeople had been serfs of the abbey, but they had grown in power until they were protecting the abbey.

 End of the Prince-Abbots

 Following the disturbances, the abbey was still the largest religious city-state in Switzerland, with over 77,000 inhabitants.
 A final attempt to expand the abbey resulted in the demolition of most of the medieval monastery.
 The new structures, including the cathedral by architect Peter Thumb (1681–1766), were designed in the late Baroque style and constructed between 1755 and 1768.
 The large and ornate new abbey did not remain a monastery for very long.
-In 1798 the Prince-Abbot's secular power was suppressed, and the abbey was secularized.
+In 1798 the Prince-Abbot's secular power (the last to hold the title was Pankraz Vorster) was suppressed, and the abbey was secularized.
 The monks were driven out and moved into other abbeys.
 The abbey became a separate See in 1846, with the abbey church as its cathedral and a portion of the monastic buildings for the bishop.